Helping your 3rd-5th grader with homeschool writing

 . . . . .

-In Spring 2011, WriteShop will introduce WriteShop Junior Book D, the first in a series of writing curricula for middle and upper elementary ages.
+If the idea of teaching writing seems intimidating, WriteShop Junior holds your hand every step of the way.
+Lesson plans in Book D and Book E show you exactly how to guide your child through each part of the writing process.
 Children have so much fun playing writing games, learning to use exciting writing tools, and writing appealing stories such as adventures and mysteries that they hardly realize they’re learning!
+See all of the WriteShop Junior products and download samples here.